Canadian women in the world wars: First World War nursing and doctoring

 “In Canada, military nursing was open only to trained nurses, who served at home and overseas as Nursing Sisters with the Canadian Army Medical Corps.”
 These restrictions affected women who wanted to fulfil their patriotic duty but were not eligible to become a Nursing Sister.
 There were other ways that women could directly serve in the war through organizations such as the St. John Ambulance Association where they could work as Voluntary Aid Detachment nurses.
 Over 2,000 women served as VAD's over the course of the great war both at home and in Europe.
 “3,000 nurses served in the armed forces and 2,504 were sent overseas with the Canadian Army Medical Corps during the First World War.”
 Nursing Sisters were awarded the rank of an officer which provided them with similar rank and equal pay to men.
 These nurses were awarded this rank to discourage fraternization with the men and give them authority over their patients.
 “Voluntary nursing was popularly romanticized due to the legacy of Florence Nightingale.”
 The view that Canadian society had on war nurses exemplified their beliefs about women's roles.
 Depicting women in a romanticized way goes to show that working women were not given the same recognition as men due to gender.
 Despite this inequality in recognition “all uniformed women served as a constant symbol of how reliant wartime society had become on the abilities of women”.
 Nurses were commonly pictured in propaganda as their uniforms consisting of a white veil with a red cross which symbolizes purity.

-During the First World War, there was virtually no female presence in the Canadian armed forces, with the exception of the 3141 nurses serving overseas and on the home front.
+During the First World War, there was virtually no female presence in the Canadian armed forces, with the exception of the 3,141 nurses serving overseas and on the home front.
 Of these women, 328 had been decorated by King George V, and 46 gave their lives in the line of duty.
 Even though a number of these women received decorations for their efforts, many high-ranking military personnel still felt that they were unfit for the job.
-Although the Great War, had not officially been opened up to women, they did feel the pressures at home.
+Although service in the Great War had not officially been opened to women, they did feel the pressures at home.
 There had been a gap in employment when the men enlisted; many women strove to fill this void along with keeping up with their responsibilities at home.

 When war broke out Laura Gamble enlisted in the Canadian Army Medical Corps, because she knew that her experience in a Toronto hospital would be an asset to the war efforts.
 Canadian nurses were the only nurses of the Allied armies who held the rank of officers.
 Gamble was presented with a Royal Red Cross, 2nd Class medal, for her show of "greatest possible tact and extreme devotion to duty."
 This was awarded to her at Buckingham Palace during a special ceremony for Canadian nurses.